AloyBranCheung/AloyBranCheung/README.md

 <br>

+- 📚 Education/Learning: I have Bachelor of Science in Nursing from the University of Toronto and worked as an RN at the Toronto General Hospital
+- 💬 Ask me about: Cardiovascular Surgery and Electrophysiology in Nursing
 - ⚡ Fun fact: I once competed in the Dragonboat Club Crews World Championships 🐉🚣‍♂️ in Hungary and our team won 8 x gold medals 🥇
 - 🌱 I’m currently learning digital artwork 🖌️ with my new wacom tablet! 😄